Websoft9Archive/ansible-joomla/docs/stack-components.md

 # Parameters

-The Nextcloud deployment package contains a sequence software (referred to as "components") required for Nextcloud to run.
+The Joomla deployment package contains a sequence software (referred to as "components") required for Joomla to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path

-### Nextcloud
+### Joomla

-Nextcloud installation directory: */data/wwwroot/nextcloud*
+Joomla installation directory: */data/wwwroot/joomla*
-Nextcloud configuration file: * /data/wwwroot/nextcloud/config/config.php*
+Joomla configuration file: */data/wwwroot/joomla/configuration.php*

 ### PHP